 Rack Unit Dimensions

 Range from 4u to 8u in height and have a shallow depth of approximately 275mm.
-These cabinets are used in small office/classroom applications to house 1 or 2 patch panels and maybe a small switch if required.
+Small office/classroom applications use these cabinets to house 1 or 2 patch panels and maybe a small switch if required.
 These small and compact cabinets require limited space.